 The first tournament was won by that of Patsy Fagan, who beat Doug Mountjoy, 12-9, with a first prize of £2,000.
 Just a year later the tournament made its first move to that of the Preston Guild Hall, where it remained up until 1997.
 The tournament now carries more ranking points than any other on tour, apart from the World Championships, making it a popular tournament for the players.

 Over the years the UK Championships has been centre stage for many quality finals.
-Whilst there are many to choose from, including the likes of John Virgo and Patsy Fagan winning, winning their only major titles, it was in 1989 that was probably as standout a final as there has been.
+Whilst there are many to choose from, including the likes of John Virgo and Patsy Fagan winning, winning their only major titles, the standout final took place in 1989.

-Whilst Davis hadn’t retired from the game altogether, in 2005 he reached his first ranking event final for two years aged 45 and he was up against an 18-year old Ding Junhui.
-He subsequently lost to Junhui 6-10, but the final was the biggest age gap between two players in any ranking event final.
+Whilst Davis hadn’t retired from the game altogether, in 2005 he reached his first ranking event final for two years aged 45 and he was up against an 18-year-old Ding Junhui.
+He subsequently lost to Junhui 10-6, but the final was the biggest age gap between two players in any ranking event final.